-What is an impeller fan?
+What is a centrifugal fan?

 How can you control centrifugal fans?